All Episodes

 Okay.

-He looked like he was half asleep, and he was like, Yeah, well, we're not gonna win this one.
+He looked like he was half asleep and he was like, yeah, well, we're not going to win this wand.

-I almost jumped to the TV and grabbed them.
+I almost jumped to the TV and grabbed him.

-And now, wait, he didn't say that, but it's interesting that's your reaction.
+And now, he didn't say that, but it's interesting that's your reaction.

 Yeah, I know he wants to fight, but he doesn't sound like a person who's willing to get in there and do it for us.

-You know, we we need somebody that's got some I don't know, a different I don't know.
+You know, we need somebody that's got some, I don't know, a different, I don't know.

-Well, here's here's the the active train of thought on this goes something like this.
+Well, here's the active train of thought on this.

-Rush, this thing so damn complicated to implement that getting rid of it, uh so damn much more complicated, and I don't think that we can really expect to get rid of all of it is so and that is so much BS.
+Rush, this thing so damn complicated to implement that, getting rid of it so damn much more complicated that I don't think that we can really expect to get rid of all of it is so and that is so much BS.

-We're talking about defending, protecting, saving the Constitution, the Republic, individual liberty, and freedom.
+We're talking about defending protecting, saving the Constitution, The Republic, individual liberty and freedom, repealing this thing.

 They want you to believe how hard it would be.